pixl8/socket.io-lucee/docs/index.markdown

 **Socket.io-Lucee** is a [Socket.IO](https://socket.io/) server implementation for the [Lucee webserver](https://www.lucee.org).
 Socket.IO is a javascript library for realtime web applications.
 You can use the **Socket.io-lucee** project to marry your Lucee server with your frontend client(s) using the Socket.IO client library.

+**The project is currently in an ALPHA state.
+This means it is suitable for experimenting with, but unlikely that it is ready for production use.
+We have implemented much of the core feature set, but there is much to do to ensure that we have a robust, performant and feature complete set.**

 ## A note on Socket.IO version compatibility

 **Important note:** The project currently supports up to version `2.3.1` of the Socket.IO client.
 Version `3.0.0` has very recently been released (as of November 2020) and we will need to wait for downstream project updates before we can tackle the upgrade.

 ## Getting started

-We recommend you follow the [installation guide](/installing/) and [getting started tutorial](/tutorial/).
+We recommend you follow the [installation guide](installing/) and [getting started tutorial](tutorial/).
 However, below is a super-brief outline of how you use the project:

 ### Lucee code